 Blackberry Cobbler was less sweet than those I usually find at restaurants (and I think this is a good thing).
 Like other items here, the cobbler tasted fresh and made from scratch.
 The only negative was that the crust was not my favorite.

 The Apple Dumpling was good, but somehow I never had the desire to try it a second time (to me, eating something with Johnnie’s sauce is almost a dessert to me).

 Chocolate Pie always looks like the best dessert at the old restaurant where we were tempted by a display case while waiting in line to order the burgers.
 I have found it to be disappointing, though–it seems to be mostly cream and there is not much chocolate flavor to it.

 Summing It Up

 Disclaimer: Since the new building opened I have only had the burger, fries, and tea.
 I do not know if every item I have reviewed is still on the menu, or how they compare in flavor to the earlier versions.
-I do believe, though, that the “new” Johnnie’s I have seen recently is not an attempt to modernize or change any of the food, but simply to make sure that it always has a good quality control.
+I do believe, though, that the “new” Johnnie’s I have seen since their reopening is not an attempt to modernize or change any of the food, but simply to make sure that it always has a good quality control.

 Hours: Open Daily

 Best Items: Hamburger, Veggie Burger, French Fries, Baked Beans, Cobbler, Milk Shake, Tea